UduhEmeka/uduh-emeka/README.md

 ## 🌱 Currently Learning

-I'm currently focused on learning Python, SQL, Taleau and Excel for Business Analytics.
+I'm currently focused on learning Python, SQL, Tableau and Excel for Business Analytics.

 ## 📫 How to Reach Me